KevinMX/support-matrix/CH32V303/RT-Thread/README.md

 ## Expected Results

-The system should boot up normally, and information should be visible through the onboard serial port.
+The system should boot up normally, with information via the onboard serial port.

 ## Actual Results

-The system booted up normally, and information could be viewed through the onboard serial port.
+The system booted up normally, and startup information via the onboard serial port.

 ### Boot Information